 It’s easy to create a Facebook, Instagram, or Twitter account, but it’s just as easy to have one that is completely ignored or – even worse – gets the exact wrong kind of attention.
+That’s why today we are going to talk about social media pitfalls and how to avoid them.

 Sure you might have just started out wanting to share some of your opinions and photos with the world, but it’s important to acknowledge that with the right steps, you can definitely make some money out of it.